4paradigm/OpenMLDB/docs/en/openmldb_quickstart.md

 # OpenMLDB Quick Start

 This tutorial provides a quick start guide for OpenMLDB.
-Basic steps are: create database, import data, offline feature calculation, deploy SQL, online real-time feature calculation, the basic usage process of the standalone version of OpenMLDB and the cluster version of OpenMLDB is demonstrated.
+Basic steps are: create database, import data, offline feature extraction, deploy SQL, online real-time feature extraction, the basic usage process of the standalone version of OpenMLDB and the cluster version of OpenMLDB is demonstrated.

 ## 1. Environment and data preparation